ranvijay12345/ranvijay12345/README.md

 - 👋 Hi, I’m Ranvijay Patel.
 I have completed my B. Tech from IIIT Guwahati, majoring in Computer Science and Engineering (CSE) branch.

 - Ex.
 SDE Intern at Thinkseed Systems.
+[June 2023 - August 2023]

 - Currently, working as a Software Developer at Thinkseed Systems.
+[September 2023 - Present]

 - I like Problem Solving, doing DSA problems, and also Interested in web development.
 - I have solved 600+ questions on GeeksforGeeks, Leetcode, and InterviewBit.